cicwi/flexCALC/README.md

 flexCALC is comprised of several modules:

 * process: pre- and post-processing routines.
-For instance: volume registration, rings removal, stl model generator etc.
+For instance: volume registration, rings removal etc.
-* resolution:  apply Contrast Transfer Functions (CTF) to the data to mimic resolution limits or phase contrast
-* spectrum: use NIST data to simulate spectral characteristics of materials and to simulate polychromatic projections
+* analyze: utilities for data analysis.
-* pipe: define a batch processing pipeline and push multiple datasets through it
+* batch: define a batch processing pipeline and push multiple datasets through it.

 Typical code:
 ```